Crocodile Dundee: Box office

+The film was a sleeper hit, grossing US$328 million and surpassing Mad Max 2 as the highest-grossing Australian film at the worldwide box office.

 Crocodile Dundee opened with a record A$2,047,026 in its first week in Australia.
-It went on to gross A$47,707,045 at the box office in Australia and was the highest-grossing film of all-time there after 11 weeks, surpassing E.T.
+It went on to gross A$47,707,045 at the box office in Australia and was the highest-grossing film of all time there after 11 weeks, surpassing E.T.
 The Extra-Terrestrial.
+It was also the highest-grossing film of all time in New Zealand, with a gross of $5.1 million.

-A number of minor changes were made to the film for its US release where it was released theatrically by Paramount Pictures in September 1986.
-The film debuted at number 1 grossing US$$8 million in its opening weekend, and remained at number one for nine weeks.
-It grossed US$174,803,506 at the U.S. and Canadian box office being the second-highest-grossing film that year for both the studio and at the United States box office.
+A number of minor changes were made to the film for its US release, where it was released theatrically by Paramount Pictures in September 1986.
+The film debuted at number one, grossing US$8 million in its opening weekend, and it remained at number one for nine weeks.
+It grossed US$174,803,506 at the U.S. and Canadian box office, being the second-highest-grossing film that year for both the studio and at the United States box office.
 Box Office Mojo estimates that the film sold over 46 million tickets in North America.
-It was the highest-grossing film in New Zealand with a gross of $5.1 million and the highest-grossing in Ireland with a gross of $2.8 million.
 The film was the highest-grossing non-American film at the US box office.

-The film was a worldwide box office hit grossing US$328 million and surpassed Mad Max 2 as the highest-grossing Australian film at the worldwide box office.
+It opened in London and Dublin on 12 December 1986 and was the highest-grossing film to open at only one cinema in the West End of London where it grossed £163,990 in its first week at the Leicester Square Theatre, beating the house record.
+Similar to its performance in Australia, by its third week of release the film had broken its own record, increasing its gross at the Leicester Square Theatre to £173,053 for the week.
+Its three-week gross of £463,460 was the biggest ever for a cinema in the UK at the time.
+It opened nationwide in the UK on 9 January 1987 where it became number one nationally, where it stayed for eight weeks to become one of the highest-grossing films of all-time with a gross of £20 million.
+It was the highest-grossing film of all time in Ireland, with a gross of $2.8 million.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 88% based on 34 reviews, and an average rating of 6.8/10.
+On Rotten Tomatoes, the film holds an approval rating of 89% based on 37 reviews, and an average rating of 6.8/10.
 The critics' consensus reads: "Infectiously easygoing charm and a leading man in the role he was born to play help Crocodile Dundee make the most of its familiar fish-out-of-water premise".
-On Metacritic the film has a score of 62% based on reviews from 13 critics, indicating "generally favorable reviews".
+On Metacritic the film has a score of 62 out of 100 based on reviews from 13 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average rating of "B+" on an A+ to F scale.